NirbhayBawankule/python-message-encoder/README.md

 # python-message-encoder
 A simple Python script that encodes and decodes messages by shifting characters and adding random padding

-🔐 Python Message Encoder & Decoder
+# 🔐 Python Message Encoder & Decoder

-A beginner-friendly Python project that lets you encode and decode secret messages using simple transformations and random noise.
-Built using basic string manipulation and randomness — great for learning and fun!
+A fun and beginner-friendly Python project that lets you hide and recover secret messages using simple string manipulation and random noise!
+Perfect for learning basic Python concepts while building something cool.

-✨ Features
+## ✨ Features

 Encodes each word by: